michal-h21/make4ht/README.md

     <filename> (string) Input filename

-It is still possible to invoke `make4ht` in the same way as is invoked `htlatex`:
+It is still possible to invoke `make4ht` in the same way as `htlatex`:

     $ make4ht filename "customcfg, charset=utf-8" "-cunihtf -utf8" "-dfoo"